aryangulati/DEV/README.md

 So, yes!
 You can win a T-Shirt and few awesome stickers to attach on your laptop.
 On plus side, you will get into beautiful world of open source.<br>
 Working with open source project is a rewarding experience that allows you to practice your talent, collaborate with and learn from others, and give back to the developer community.
 ### NOTE:
-making four (4) meaningful contributions to open source projects will qualify you for prizes
+* making four (4) meaningful contributions to open source projects will qualify you for prizes
+* Scripts to be added in there respective folder with proper doumentaion.

 ***